GridView Web Server Control Overview

 When you bind to a data source using the DataSourceID property, the GridView control supports two-way data binding.
 In addition to the control displaying returned data, you can enable the control to automatically support update and delete operations on the bound data.

-For more information, see ASP.NET Data-Bound Web Server Controls Overview.
+For more information, see Data-Bound Web Server Controls.

 You can specify the layout, color, font, and alignment of the GridView control's rows.
 You can specify the display of text and data contained in the rows.
 Additionally, you can specify whether the data rows are displayed as items, alternating items, selected items, or edit-mode items.
 The GridView control also allows you to specify the format of the columns.
 For information on formatting the GridView control, see the GridView class overview.